Costco, Kroger rationing meat amid coronavirus shortage fears

 Making changes at plants to protect workers and prevent the spread of the virus is expected to slow down plant activity.

-The situation may have been different had producers taken steps to protect workers from coronavirus earlier, Dorman said.
+The situation may have been different had producers taken steps to protect workers from coronavirus earlier, food supply chain expert Howard Dorman of Mazars USA told FOX Business.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE